s2ward/tibia/npc/Venore/Pyro_Peter.md

 Player: Revenge
 Pyro Peter: It started with the rise of the temple of the bog god.
 It appeared over night.
 There were no witnesses except the creatures of the bog. ...
 Pyro Peter: When the elves saw the monument the next day, they felt a strange and powerful presence.
 The elder god of the bog.
-Player: Bog God, God Ou Bog
+Player: Bog God, God / Bog
 Pyro Peter: When the elder god rose in the bog outside of Shadowthorn, many fell for his mighty influence. ...
 Pyro Peter: His powers so vast, his might so inconceivable, some elves turned to and followed him the very moment they set foot on the temple ground.
 Player: Followed